ophub/amlogic-s9xxx-armbian/README.md

 The `kernel` / `u-boot` and other resources used by this system are mainly copied from the project of [unifreq/openwrt_packit](https://github.com/unifreq/openwrt_packit), Some files are shared by users in [Pull](https://github.com/ophub/amlogic-s9xxx-armbian/pulls) and [Issues](https://github.com/ophub/amlogic-s9xxx-armbian/issues) of [amlogic-s9xxx-openwrt](https://github.com/ophub/amlogic-s9xxx-openwrt) / [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian) / [luci-app-amlogic](https://github.com/ophub/luci-app-amlogic) / [kernel](https://github.com/ophub/kernel) and other projects.
 To thank these pioneers and sharers, From now on (This source code repository was created on 2021-09-19), I have recorded them in [CONTRIBUTORS.md](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/CONTRIBUTORS.md).
 Thanks again everyone for giving new life and meaning to the TV Boxes.

+## Other distributions

+- [Scirese](https://github.com/Scirese/alarm) tested the production, installation and use of `Arch Linux ARM` / `Manjaro` system in the Android TV boxes, please refer to the relevant instructions in his repository for details.

 ## Links

 - [armbian](https://github.com/armbian/build)